Amelia L. B. Sargent

 The following is a representative sample of Amelia’s casework:

 • Abbvie Endocrine, Inc. v.
 Takeda Pharmaceutical Company.
-As a member of a 100%-diverse trial team in “one of the five big healthcare lawsuits” of the year, secured a favorable ruling on behalf of AbbVie Endocrine, Inc. in a breach of contract case against Takeda Pharmaceutical Co.
-Amelia questioned or defended multiple expert and percipient witnesses during the four-day trial in Delaware Chancery Court.
+As a member of a 100%-diverse trial team in “one of the five big healthcare lawsuits” of the year, secured a favorable ruling on behalf of AbbVie Endocrine, Inc. in a high-stakes breach of contract case against Takeda Pharmaceutical Co.
+Amelia questioned or defended multiple expert and percipient witnesses during the four-day trial in Delaware Chancery Court, and in phase two, Amelia orchestrated the damages strategy resulting in a $448 million judgment.
+Pre- and post-judgement interest were set by stipulated judgment, in which Takeda waived its right to appeal.

 • Global Software Corporation v.
 Former Executive.
-Currently defending against allegations of trade secret misappropriation and breach of a confidentiality agreement brought against a software engineering executive leaving a global software giant and going to a competitor start-up.
+Represented and successfully defended high-level software engineering executive against wide-ranging allegations of trade secret misappropriation and breach of a confidentiality agreement brought by a global software giant when he left for a competitor start-up.
+After a pre-litigation remediation overseen by a third-party neutral, all allegations were dropped and settled on favorable terms to the client.

 • Nascent Electric Vehicle Company v.
 Former Employees.
 As lead counsel for nine executives and employees, successfully resolved allegations of trade secret misappropriation, violation of non-solicitation obligations, and breach of fiduciary duties relating to the formation of a new electric vehicle start-up after they resigned from a competitor company.